 |

-which is in paralell and thus outside the anchor 'Folder 1'.
+a folder, which is in parallel and thus outside the anchor 'Folder 1'.

-Outer Junctions/Symlink can be handled in three different ways.
+Outer Junctions/Symlinks can be handled in three different ways.
 Please see

 the section on Outer Junction/Symlink Handling.